-Dear Comrade A1:
+Dear Comrade Al:

 You know we have Jim at the SP convention in Detroit to see if we can strengthen our relations with the Revolutionary Policy Committee group of the SP and to further their fight against the right wing.
-This in itself is alright but by itself falls short unless other steps are taken at the same time.
-Because our negotiations with the AWP are in a oritical stage the NEC is endeavoring to score success with the RPC in the SP. (note: Sulasky Budenz, and other right wingers were trying to stop the negotiations)
+This in itself is alright but by itself falls short unless other steps are, taken at the same time.
+Because our negotiations with the AWP are in a critical stage the NEC is endeavoring to score success with the RPC in the SP. (note: Sulasky, Budenz, and other right wingers were trying to stop the negotiations)

-INT IRN TIONAL NEWS
+1 INT\RN\TIONAL NEWS

-At the May 27the., meeting of the MEC where this came up I was forced to enter the following statement to make my position clear.
+At the May 27 the., meeting of the MEC where this came up I was forced to enter, the following statement to make my position clear.

-"I agree with the policy on the SP convention and think the dificiency in our program lies in the failure of the committee to base the negotiations with the Gitlow group, the United Workers Barty, the American Workers Party and now the Revolutionary Policy Committee, upon a thesis which defines our, position on the question of organization of a new party in America, and at the same time taking these questions up with the whole membership through internal discussion.
+"I agree with the policy on the SP convention and think the dificiency in our program lies in the failure of the committee to base the negotiations, with the Gitlon group, the United Workers Party, the American Workers Farty and now the Revolutionary Policy Committee, upon a thesis which defines our position on the question of organization of a new party in, America, and at the same time taking these questions up with the whole membership through internal discussion.

-"We have had sufficient time to negotiate with several groups on the question of a new party but have failed to find time in six months to issue the said thesis and have a membership igneenent on it.
-The most urgent task confronting the committee is the issuing of the said thesis and to start a preconvention discussion in the branches within two weeks on this question, a They claim the thesis will be ready next week.
-That hasbeen a pro-
+.
+We have had sufficient time to negotiate with several groups on the question of a new party but have failed to find time in six months to issue the said thesis and have a membership agreenent on it.
+The most urgent task confronting the committee is the issuing of the said thesis and to start, a preconvention discussion in the branches within two weeks on this guestion. o They claim the thesis will be ready next week.
+That hasbeen a promise since Jan."
+Comradely, Hug State Contraction

-Comradely, Hugo
+Comradelý, Hugo

-For a half year they promised this document, from January to June---but we never received it in time nor did the membership have any proper convention--except the liquidation convention where they were confronted with an accomplished fact, the fusion with the Muste force.
+A GALL STA THE ALL STA For a half year they promised this document, from January to June---but we never received it in time nor did the membership have any proper convention -- except the liquidation convention where they were confronted with an accomplished fact, the fusion with the Muste force.

-In his history Cannon tries to pass off this as opposition to negotiations and fusion.
-I am always for fusion--if it is on a Marxian program, if the membership is democratically informed and if the proper internal and class steps are taken with Fusion.--toward an independent revolutionary Marxian Party.
+In his history Cannon tries to pass off this as opposition to nomotiations and fusion.
+I am always for fusion--if it is on a Marxian program, if the membership is democratically informed and if the proper internal and class steps are taken with Fision .-- toward an independent revolutionary Marxian Party.
 But the top committee neglected all steps except FUSION steps.
-And we can truthfully say--that by the fall, when we learned of Trotsky's "French Turn" we realized, but could not prove that all these negotiations were for Cannon and others to clear the road and take all possible into the Socialist Party.
+And we can truthfully say--that by the fall, when we learned of Trotsky's "French Turn" we realized, but could not prove that all these negotiations were for Cannon and others to clear the, road and take all possible into the Socialist Party.
 Our theoretical premises proved 100% accurate factually later.